theianmay/nutricue-ai-site/privacy.md

 ### External Services
 We use the following third-party services:
-- **OpenAI**: For AI-powered text processing and image analysis (when AI features are used)
+- **OpenAI GPT-4o**: For AI-powered text processing and image analysis via our secure backend
 - **RevenueCat**: For subscription management and payment processing
 - **Expo Notifications**: For local notification scheduling
+- **Backend API**: Our Node.js server for secure AI processing and authentication

 ### Data Transmission
 Data is only transmitted to external services when:
-- You actively use AI features (sent to OpenAI)
+- You actively use AI features (sent securely through our backend to OpenAI)
 - You make subscription purchases (processed through RevenueCat)
+- The app authenticates with our backend for AI services
 - The app checks for subscription status updates

 ### Security Measures
 We implement appropriate technical and organizational security measures to protect your personal data:
+- Backend API proxy to secure OpenAI API keys (never exposed in mobile app)
+- JWT authentication for secure user sessions
+- Express rate limiting to prevent API abuse
 - Local data encryption using device security features
-- Secure transmission protocols (HTTPS/TLS) for external communications
+- Secure transmission protocols (HTTPS/TLS) for all communications
 - Limited data collection principles (data minimization)

 ## Third-Party Services

 ### OpenAI
-When you use AI features, your text input and processed image data may be sent to OpenAI's API for natural language processing and image analysis.
+When you use AI features, your text input and processed image data is sent through our secure backend to OpenAI's GPT-4o API for natural language processing and image analysis.
+Our backend acts as a secure proxy, ensuring API keys are never exposed in the mobile app.
 This data is subject to OpenAI's privacy policy and data usage terms.

 ### RevenueCat
 Subscription and payment information is processed through RevenueCat, which handles all payment transactions securely.
 We do not store credit card or payment details on our servers.